dosbor3/DevelopIT-Full-Stack-Forum/README.md

 GIVEN a CMS-style blog site
 WHEN I visit the site for the first time
-THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
+THEN I am presented with the homepage, which includes existing specific topic inquries if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
 WHEN I click on the homepage option
 THEN I am taken to the homepage
 WHEN I click on any other links in the navigation